ytarazona/ForesToolboxRS/README.md

 # ForesToolboxRS

-> :warning: **Note!**: This package is still under construction, so that some of the functions may still need support :hourglass_flowing_sand:.
+> :warning: **Note!**: This package is still under construction, so that some of the functions may still need support. => soon :hourglass_flowing_sand:

 **ForesToolboxRS** is an initiative that is inspired by the work of [Tarazona, Y., Mantas, V.M., Pereira, A.J.S.C.
 (2018).
 Improving tropical deforestation detection through using photosynthetic vegetation time series (PVts-Beta).
 Ecological Indicators, 94, 367-379.](https://doi.org/10.1016/j.ecolind.2018.07.012).